lab1092/blender-manual_ja/manual/preferences/file.rst

 Compress File
    Compress ``.blend`` file when saving.
 Load UI
    Default setting is to load the Window layout (the :doc:`Screens </interface/screens>`) of the saved file.
-This can be changed individually when loading a file from the :guilabel:`Open Blender File` panel of the :guilabel:`File Browser` window.
+This can be changed individually when loading a file from the *Open Blender File* panel of the *File Browser* window.

 .. figure:: /images/Manual-Interface-Configuration-File-filefilter-25.jpg